riotkit-org/git-clone-controller/README.md

 ### Git clone inside CI job

 `git-clone-operator checkout` is a CLI command that could be a replacement of `git clone` and `git checkout`.
-It's advantage is that it is designed to be running automatic: When repository does not exists, it gets cloned, when exists, then updated with remote.
+Its advantage is that it is designed to be running automatic: When repository does not exist, it gets cloned, when exists, then updated with remote.

 Setting up